AliSoftware/Reusable/README.md

   * You'll then be required to implement the `storyboard` type property to indicate the storyboard it belongs to.

 <details>
-<summary>Example of a ViewController being the initial ViewController of its Storyboard</summary>
+<summary>📑 Example of a ViewController being the initial ViewController of its Storyboard</summary>

 In this example, `CustomVC` is designed as the initial ViewController of a Storyboard named `CustomVC.storyboard`: